kris-nader/sp-type/README.md

 ```

 ### Cell Type annotation
 To annotate the sample, simply apply the wrapper function to your seurat object.
 The function <code>run_sctype</code> uses by default the <a href="https://github.com/IanevskiAleksandr/sc-type/blob/master/ScTypeDB_full.xlsx" target="_blank">scTypeDB</a>.
-This consists of both positive and negative markers for the following tissue types:Immune system, Pancreas, Liver, Eye, Kidney, Brain, Lung, Adrenal, Heart, Intestine, Muscle, Placenta, Spleen, Stomach, Thymus.
+This consists of both positive and negative markers for cell types in the the following tissues :Immune system, Pancreas, Liver, Eye, Kidney, Brain, Lung, Adrenal, Heart, Intestine, Muscle, Placenta, Spleen, Stomach, Thymus.
 Users should enter the correct tissue in the parameter _known_tissue_type_.

-If your tissue of interest does not exist, feel free to use a custom marker dataset,_custom_marker_file_, which should be in the same format.
+If your tissue of interest does not exist, feel free to use a custom marker dataset,_custom_marker_file_, which should be in the same format as the scTypeDB.
 Once again, we refer the reader to the original <a href="https://github.com/IanevskiAleksandr/sc-type" target="_blank">Github</a> for more information.

 <code>run_sctype</code> will output the prediction to _sctype_classification_.